 Another complaint came from a manager at a hotel where people were staying for dog shows.
 I was not at this show but knew club members who were contacted by the hotel management after.
 One group left the rooms they booked a disaster as they decided to do a full show grooming on their dogs and not clean up after they were done.
 They were all friends and all the same breed.
 These exhibitors were banned from all shows hosted by this club.
 Luckily the club did a lot of damage control to keep good relations with the hotel!
 I have been at shows where announcements were made letting exhibitors know just what will happen if they are irresponsible at the host hotels.

 To help burn off energy (if the dogs are not tired from an event) we will find a back staircase and jog up and walk down a few flights.
-Stairs are great ways to work out your if you are careful and your dog physically healthy.
+Stairs are great ways to work out your dog if you are careful and your dog physically healthy.
 Walk your dog around the halls if they are well-mannered.
 Start at the bottom floor and work up to the top.
 We use stair cases at the ends of the halls.
 If the area around the hotel is nice we will do laps outside.
 We may look for areas we can explore.
 If there is an open field then we can use a long line in a safer manner if no one is around.
 Alternatively we tell the dog to go sniff and we follow the dog around as she does dog things.
-Last summer we drove into Colonial Williamsburg after a dog show and walked around.
-The dogs enjoyed sniffing around and checking things out.
-We have walked the dogs in New York City when at Westminster and around hotel grounds when at Premier.
-Scatter feeding your dog will help too and is a quiet game.
-Take his kibble and scatter it around the room.
-He has to be active to find his food.
-Then give him a Kong or similar toy stuffed with food in his crate (to help keep the floors clean) for quieter activities.
+Inside the room we use food releasing toys and find the kibble games (be careful and make sure you are not leaving kibble on the floor that the dog misses).